 The completely flat white rubber outsole sets these Timberland sneakers apart from the sea of hiking and work boots that the brand has produced and crafted its legacy on.
 The upper of the shoe dons a similar vibe as the Yellow boot, only using a different material.
 The addition of the Cordura fabric, a cloth that is torn, abrasion, puncture, and scuff resistant, mixed with nubuck leather boosts the durability of these sneakers.
 Despite having a different outsole, an L7 Traction Lug Outsole to be specific, it can still withstand the harsh New England snow and have maximum traction on most surfaces.

 Having a Timberland stamp on these ensures that it possesses something extra.
-These Timberland sneakers are the not only versatile but the fact that most of the materials used are recycled, it brings these sneakers to another level.
+The Union Wharf Oxford sneakers are the not only versatile but the fact that most of the materials used are recycled, it brings these sneakers to another level.
 Made from 100% organic cotton matched with linings composed of 50% recycled plastic bottles, Users are then ensured that they are not only stylish, but they are also not damaging the environment.

 Timberland Killington Chukka Sneaker Boots